NXT TakeOver: New York: Event

+Taped matches

+Before the event went live on the WWE Network, three matches took place that were taped for the April 10 episode of NXT.
+In the first match, Candice LeRae took on Aliyah.
+LeRae performed a Lionsault on Aliyah to win the match.

+In the second match, Danny Burch (accompanied by Oney Lorcan) took on Jaxson Ryker (accompanied by Wesley Blake and Steve Cutler).
+Ryker performed a Sitout Uranage on Burch to win the match.

+In the third match, The Street Profits (Angelo Dawkins and Montez Ford) took on Fabian Aichner and Marcel Barthel.
+The Street Profits performed an Electric Chair Blockbuster on Barthel to win the match.

 Preliminary matches

-In the opening match, The War Raiders (Hanson and Rowe) defended the NXT Tag Team Championship against Aleister Black and Ricochet.
+The actual event began with The War Raiders (Hanson and Rowe) defending the NXT Tag Team Championship against Aleister Black and Ricochet.
 Hanson and Rowe performed Fallout on Ricochet to retain the titles.

 Next, The Velveteen Dream defended the NXT North American Championship against Matt Riddle.
 Dream pinned Riddle with a roll up to retain the title.

 After that, Pete Dunne defended the WWE United Kingdom Championship against Walter.
 Walter performed a Diving Splash on Dunne to win the title; this ended Dunne's record title reign at 685 days.

 In the penultimate match, Shayna Baszler defended the NXT Women's Championship against Kairi Sane, Bianca Belair and Io Shirai.
 After Belair performed a double Kiss of Death on Shirai and Sane, Baszler applied the Kirifuda clutch on Belair, who submitted, to retain the title.